 Smart Contracts can be written for almost any transaction, but it is inherently an intangible transaction since a “meeting of the minds” is the true nature of the value that they articulate.
 The implications of an abundant intangible economy vs. a scarce tangible economy are vast.
 Silicon Valley is pumping millions of dollars into virtual currency start-ups like Ripple Labs while companies such as Ethereum promise to make smart contracts on public ledger block chains as easy to build as dragging and dropping puzzle pieces into a web page.
 This is here today – it is not a theory.

 Banks, insurance companies, and attorneys will be the first to adopt smart contracts because they stand the most to lose by not doing so.
 Meanwhile, engineers in the US and indeed the World are relegated to the contractor sweatshops or smothered under the weight of towering hierarchies.
 Tragedies such as the Oso landslide and global warming remind us of the absence of engineering oracles advocating for society and our planet.
-It is imperative, now, that engineers embrace Block Chain Protocol Technologies and the deployment of Smart Contracts to elevate the profession to the top of the proverbial food chain before there someone else does it for us.
+It is imperative, now, that engineers embrace Block Chain Protocol Technologies and the deployment of Smart Contracts to elevate the profession to the top of the proverbial food chain before someone else does it for us.